nishantharkut/ISSC-Project/scripts/README.md

 - **Script Permissions**: Unix scripts may need execute permissions (`chmod +x`)
 - **Virtual Environment**: Scripts automatically handle virtual environment activation
-- **Path Dependencies**: Run scripts from the project root directory
+- **Flexible Execution**: All scripts can be run from the project root OR from the scripts directory
+- **Automatic Navigation**: Scripts detect their location and navigate to project root automatically
 - **API Keys**: Ensure `.env` file is configured before starting services

 ## Common Issues